Can Encrypted DNS Be Fast?: Results

 \subsection{How Much Connection Overhead Does Encrypted DNS Incur?}

 We first study the overhead incurred by encrypted DNS protocols, due to their requirements for TCP connection setup and TLS handshakes.
 Before any batch of DoT queries can be issued with the SamKnows query tool, a TCP connection and TLS session must be established with a recursive resolver.
-In the case of DoH, the IP address of the resolver must also be looked up (\eg, \texttt{resolver\cloudflare{}.com}).
+In the case of DoH, the resolver's domain name is also resolved (\eg, \texttt{resolverX.com}).
 In \Fref{fig:dot_doh_setup_times}, we show timings for different aspects of connection establishment for DoT and DoH.
 The results show that lookup times were similar for all three resolvers (\Fref{fig:doh_resolver_lookup_time}).
-This result is expected because the same default, conventional DNS resolver is used to look up the DoH resolvers' domain names; the largest median DoH resolver lookup time was 17.1 ms. Depending on the DNS time to live (TTL) of the DoH resolver lookup, resolution of the DoH resolver may occur frequently or infrequently.
+This result is expected because the same default, conventional DNS resolver is used to look up the DoH resolvers' domain names; the largest median DoH resolver lookup time was X with 17.1 ms. Depending on the DNS time to live (TTL) of the DoH resolver lookup, resolution of the DoH resolver may occur frequently or infrequently.

 Next, we study the TCP connection establishment time for DoT and DoH for each of the three recursive resolvers (\Fref{fig:tcp_connect_time}).
 For each of the three individual resolvers, TCP establishment time for DoT and DoH are similar.
-Resolvers \cloudflare{} and \google{} are similar; \quadnine{} experienced longer TCP connection times.
-The largest median TCP connection establishment time across all resolvers and protocols (Resolver \quadnine{} DoH) was 30.8~ms.
+Resolvers X and Y are similar; Z experienced longer TCP connection times.
+The largest median TCP connection establishment time across all resolvers and protocols (Resolver Z DoH) was 30.8~ms.

 Because DoT and DoH rely on TLS for encryption, a TLS session must be established before use. \Fref{fig:tls_connect_time} shows the TLS establishment time for the three open resolvers.
-Again, Resolver \quadnine{} experienced higher TLS setup times compared to \cloudflare{} and \google{}.
-Furthermore, DoT and DoH performed similarly for each resolver.
-The largest median TLS connection establishment time across all recursive resolvers and protocols (Resolver \quadnine{} DoH) was 105.2~ms. As with resolver lookup overhead, the cost of establishing a TCP and TLS connection to the recursive resolver for a system would ideally occur infrequently, and should be amortized over many queries by keeping the connection alive and reusing it for multiple DNS queries.
+Again, Resolver Z experienced higher TLS setup times compared to X and Y. Furthermore, DoT and DoH performed similarly for each resolver.
+The largest median TLS connection establishment time across all recursive resolvers and protocols (Resolver Z DoH) was 105.2~ms. As with resolver lookup overhead, the cost of establishing a TCP and TLS connection to the recursive resolver for a system would ideally occur infrequently, and should be amortized over many queries by keeping the connection alive and reusing it for multiple DNS queries.